aka: Bait And Switch Umbridge

 - Babylon 5:

-- Captain John Sheridan in the first few episodes season 2: The alien ambassadors don't like him, the crew doesn't trust him, the Minbari hate him, but about half a season later, he has earned their trust so much that some of them would even die for him.
+- Captain John Sheridan in the first few episodes season 2: The alien ambassadors don't like him, many of the crew doesn't trust him, the Minbari hate him, but about half a season later, he has earned their trust so much that some of them would even die for him.
 Very, very intentional from Straczynski, as he knew for a fact that the viewers would have about the same reaction.
+At the same time, this trope is downplayed with Commander Ivanova being thrilled to see him, having served with him previously on Mars.

 General Hague: "(President Santiago) knew that if anything ever happened to him, President Clark would appoint some hard-nosed jarhead to run this place.
 Well, we both know you're not that, but from your record, you look like that.
 If Clark and his friends think you're one of them, they'll leave you alone, which is what we need."